 Children with mild intellectual disability (CWMID) have potentiality to grow and develop but they need an environment conducive for their growth and development which in turn depends on severity, their psychological and emotional capabilities and the environment in which they live.
 At present, the educators of CWMID are practicing several strategies for enhancing their learning outcomes; however they are getting partial success in their task.
 Special education, especially for CWMID, has expanded its service delivery scope into areas that have not been considered traditionally in school or academic activities.
 The term intellectual disability refers to the level of cognitive functioning that is demonstrated by particular children.
-It is the circumstance in which a children's cognitive functioning is impeded to the point of causing a significant disability in receiving information.
-This paper provides an overview of children with intellectual disability is characterized by significant limitations in intellectual functioning and adaptive behaviour, the latter expressed as conceptual, social and practical adaptive skills.
+It is the circumstance in which a children's cognitive functioning is impeded to the point of causing a significant disability in receiving information from his or her environment, then effectively processing, problem solving and adapting to this information.
+This paper provides an overview of children with intellectual disability incorporating definition, and classification for conceptual understanding.
+Intellectual disability is characterized by significant limitations in intellectual functioning and adaptive behaviour, the latter expressed as conceptual, social and practical adaptive skills.
 This paper also throws some light on the characteristics of people with intellectual disabilities.